-Calling all lit-lovers; this is the 2018 guide for you.
-From the book-lover’s Glastonbury, Hay Festival to the Theakston Old Peculier Crime Writing Festival, we’ve rounded up the best literary festivals of the year so you can get dates in your diary now…
+Calling all lit-lovers; our guide to the best literary festivals of 2019 is for you.
+From the book-lovers’ Glastonbury to the Theakston Old Peculier Crime Writing Festival, we’ve rounded up the best literary festivals of the year so you can get dates in your diary now.
+Reading glasses on…

 Where?
 Henham Park, Suffolk

 What?
 Known for its big-name music headliners, there’s just as much on offer for lit-lovers with notable authors and poets at the ‘Speakeasy’ with lively debates and discussions alongside author talks and workshops.

 Where to Stay?
 Milsoms Kesgrave Hall, Suffolk.
 An impressive country house built in 1812 standing in 38 rambling acres of woods, fields and immaculate, sweeping lawns.
 Its 23 rooms, ranging from ‘Standard’ to ‘Top’, with ‘Superior’, ‘Deluxe’ and ‘Principal’ in between, are all supremely comfortable and well equipped.
 Doubles from £130.